dankamongmen/notcurses/doc/man/man1/ncplayer.1.md

 # OPTIONS

 **-d** ***delaymult***: Apply a non-negative rational multiplier to the delayscale.
 Only applies to multiframe media such as video and animated images.
+Not supported with **-k**.

 **-t** ***seconds***: Delay **seconds** after each file.
 If this option is used, the "press any key to continue" prompt will not be displayed. **seconds** may